You finished your book. You found an agent. You have a publisher who wants to buy the rights to publish your book. Congratulations! Now what?

 The biggest trade-off is the advance versus the territory.
 If the advance is on the smaller side then the author may want to keep foreign rights.
 That way the author can sell those rights and have more money upfront instead of waiting for the publisher to exploit those rights and deliver royalties on their own timetable.

-– 25% of retail price or net price (which is low if you consider the publisher does not have the standard printing and shipping costs to pay).
+- 25% of the retail price or net price (which in my opinion is low if you consider the publisher doesn’t have the standard printing and shipping costs to pay).

 4. Subsidiary Rights

 These rights are less important than the primary right to publish the book.
 The publisher can license these rights to a third-party for a license fee, or exploit them itself.
 Sometimes the publisher will forgo subsidiary rights, thinking the author and agent can do better at marketing them.